Evanevoo/scanified/gas-cylinder-mobile/APP_STORE_LISTING_CONTENT.md

 AssetTrack Pro takes your data security seriously.
 All data is encrypted in transit and at rest.
 We comply with enterprise security standards and never share your data with third parties.
 Your information is stored securely in enterprise-grade cloud infrastructure.

-**What's New in Version 1.0.7:**
+**What's New in Version 1.0.11:**

-• Enhanced barcode scanning accuracy and speed
+• Enhanced iOS-optimized barcode scanning accuracy and speed
-• Improved offline synchronization performance
+• Improved offline synchronization performance for iOS devices
-• New advanced reporting features
+• New advanced reporting features with iOS-native interface
-• Enhanced user interface with better navigation
+• Enhanced user interface optimized for iPhone and iPad
-• Bug fixes and performance improvements
+• iOS-specific bug fixes and performance improvements
-• Additional customization options
+• Additional customization options for iOS users
-• Improved data export capabilities
+• Improved data export capabilities with iOS sharing integration

 **System Requirements:**